cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **7)** Create .classes file, filter phased files (if necessary), and define ancestry segments using [RFMix](https://sites.google.com/site/rfmixlocalancestryinference/).

-For unsupervised ADMIXTURE analysis, I defined a reference set of samples with a proportion of ancestry greater than 90% when K=2 (and the test sample) with the code `create_filtered_vcf-sample-haps_UNSUPERVISED.pl`.
+For unsupervised ADMIXTURE analysis, I defined a reference set of samples with a proportion of ancestry greater than 90% when K=2 (and the test sample) with the code `create_filtered_vcf-sample-haps_UNSUPERVISED.pl` (also works with supervised ADMIXTURE, but you need to know which column is which supervised group).

 I've also done some testing of down-sampling markers for the broadest level of human ancestry (which is kind of like the "Eastern" and "Western" cat ancestry), which you can see [here](https://github.com/cwarden45/DTC_Scripts/blob/master/Genes_for_Good/RFMix_ReAnalysis/Downsample_Test/README.md).